-Figure 8: Nagra drilling site "Trüllikon-1" (Photo Nagra)
+Figure 9: Backfill operations of Nagra's deep drilling site "Stadel-2" in 2023 (Source: ENSI).

-Waste Management Program, RD&D-Program and cost estimates for decommissioning and waste management, incl. disposal
+Waste Management Programme, RD&D-Programme and cost estimates for decommissioning and waste management, incl. disposal

 The Nuclear Energy Act requires those organisations that manage and dispose radioactive waste to periodically submit a waste management programme, which must include a financial plan up to the time at which the nuclear installations will be taken out of operation.
 Such waste management programme was submitted in 2008 for the first time by Nagra on behalf of the waste producers.
 The waste management programme was reviewed by ENSI and NSC in 2011 and approved by the Federal Council in 2013.

-As part of the approval, it was decided that the periodical submission of the waste management should be linked to the submission of the cost estimates for decommissioning and disposal and in future it should also contain a research, development and demonstration (RD&D) program.
-In 2016, Nagra therefore submitted updated reports including information on the waste management program and the RD&D-program.
-Swissnuclear, the organisation of Swiss nuclear operators, submitted a cost estimates for decommissioning and disposal (see section F2.2).
-The review of these reports by ENSI was published in April 2018 and the Federal Council approved the update of the waste management program in November 2018.
+As part of the approval, it was decided that the periodical submission of the waste management programme should be linked to the submission of the cost estimates for decommissioning and disposal and in future it should also contain a research, development and demonstration (RD&D) programme.
+Thus Nagra submits updated reports including information on the waste management programme and the RD&D-programme every five years, starting from 2016.
+Swissnuclear, the organisation of Swiss nuclear operators, submits cost estimates for decommissioning and disposal (see section F2.2).